 Cristina Balduin is a video editor and filmmaker with 10 years of experience creating content for production companies, broadcasters and brands.

-After graduating, Cristina moved to Spain to become an editor: there she attended the MA in Film Editing at the Barcelona Film School (ESCAC) and started her professional career under the mentoring of Spanish award-winning editors Luís de la Madrid and Ivan Aledo, known for working with world-famous directors Brad Anderson and Julio Medem.
+After graduating, Cristina moved to Spain to become an editor: there she attended the MA in Film Editing at the Barcelona Film School (ESCAC) and started her professional career under the mentoring of Spanish award-winning editors Luís de la Madrid and Ivan Aledo, known for working with directors as Brad Anderson and Julio Medem.

 Cristina believes in filmmaking as a powerful tool to foster imagination, feed curiosity and inspire change.
-Over her career, she has edited a diverse range of projects, spanning from award-winning feature films, documentaries for broadcasters as History Channel, and advertisements for brands as Mandarin Oriental, Mastercard and British Gas.
-The fiction films she edited have been awarded at festivals around the world (Best Films at Toronto and Southampton Film Festival), while the branded content she cut for Ogilvy & Mather has been featured in Campaign magazine as one of the top 10 advertisement campaigns of the year.
+Over her career, she has edited a diverse range of projects, spanning from feature films, documentaries for broadcasters as History Channel, and advertisements for brands as Mandarin Oriental, Mastercard and British Gas.
+The fiction films she edited have been awarded at festivals around the world as Toronto and Southampton Film Festival, while the branded content she cut for Ogilvy & Mather has been featured in Campaign magazine as one of the top 10 advertisement campaigns of the year.
 ‘How Far Would You Go For Your Team?’, the social campaign she edited for McCann during the 2017 UEFA Champions League, reached 50 million views worldwide.